kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 avalanche conditions.

 We made ourselves comfortable in the familiar Unwin Lodge.
 "Hi you're Simon right?"
 "Yes, give me money" came his blunt reply.
-As the evening wore on and perhaps because he figured we were there for climbing, Simon gave us some friendly advice for our planned trip up to Muller Hut the next day.
+As the evening wore on and perhaps because he figured we were there for skiing/climbing, Simon warmed up and gave us some friendly advice for our planned trip up to Muller Hut the next day.

 In the morning we checked the avalanche forecast again, and the danger level for our intended route had dropped to moderate.
 The weather